DeepShah2511/DeepShah2511/README.md

 - 👋 Hi, I’m @DeepShah2511
 - 👀 I’m interested in Coding
-- 🌱 I’m currently learning Magento 2
+- 🌱 I’m currently learning as well as developing Magento 2 Stores and Extensions
 - 💞️ I’m looking to collaborate on any virtual events and social activties
 - 📫 You can reach me at anytime on My Blog: http://shydeepshah9409.wordpress.com/